Thomas Peter: Catalogue data in Spring Semester 2021

 AbstractThe colloquium is a series of scientific talks by prominent invited speakers assembling interested students and researchers from around Zürich.
 Students take part of the scientific discussions.

-Objective-get insight into ongoing research in different fields related to atmospheric and climate science
+Learning objective-get insight into ongoing research in different fields related to atmospheric and climate science

 ContentThe colloquium is a series of scientific talks by prominent invited speakers assembling interested students and researchers from around Zürich.
 Students take part of the scientific discussions.